Director: Thomas J. Montine, M.D., Ph.D.

 Title: Pacific Northwest Udall Center (PANUC)

-Project 3: Genetic risk factors for cognitive impairment in Parkinson's disease
+Project 1: Genetic risk for PD-related cognitive impairment and its disease mechanisms (Dr. Thomas Montine):

 Core A: Administrative and Outreach Core